Kioptrix 2 VM can be downloaded here.

 SELECT * from users where username="$_REQUEST["username"]" and password="$_REQUEST["password"]"

-After submitting admin" or 1=1 #
+After submitting admin" or 1=1 #, it’s evaluated to:

 SELECT * from users where username="admin" or 1=1 # //ignored